 Pray about who you can invite to walk or run with you.
+Pray for your teammates.
 Then, pray through the following prayer requests from CEUM President Mboka:

-- Pray for peace in Congo, an essential factor for development. - Pray for the political situation of the country. - Pray that the partnership between World Vision and the three local churches would be strengthened. - Pray for the CEUM (Covenant), CECU (Evangelical Free), and Catholic churches.
+Pray for peace in Congo, an essential factor for development.

+Pray for the political situation of the country, that we would have good elections this year in 2018.
+Pray that the partnership between World Vision and the three local churches would be strengthened.
+Pray for the CEUM (Covenant), CECU (Evangelical Free), and Catholic churches.